Extreme local statistics in random graphs: maximum tree extension counts: Introduction

 \subsection{How and when does \texorpdfstring{$M_n$}{M\_n} concentrate around the mean?}

-In this section we answer the closely related questions~(i) and~(ii) concerning the asymptotic behavior of the maximum tree extension count~$M_n$.
-In particular, we establish that concentration around the mean~${M_n/\mu_T\pto 1}$ holds when~${p(1-p) n \gg \log n}$, in which case we also obtain the correct asymptotic expression for~${M_n-\mu_T}$ (see \refT{thm:max_ext}) and show that the maximum degree essentially determines the behavior of~$M_n$ (see Proposition~\ref{prop:degtoext}).
+In this section we answer the closely related questions~(i) and~(ii) concerning the case when the maximum tree extension count~$M_n$ is concentrated at the mean.
+In particular, we establish that~${M_n/\mu_T\pto 1}$ holds when~${p(1-p) n \gg \log n}$, in which case we also obtain the correct asymptotic expression for~${M_n-\mu_T}$ (see \refT{thm:max_ext}) and show that the maximum degree essentially determines the behavior of~$M_n$ (see Proposition~\ref{prop:degtoext}).
 Furthermore, we demonstrate that the aforementioned range of edge probabilities~${p=p(n)}$ is best possible, since~${M_n/\mu_T\pto 1}$ fails when~$pn = \Theta(\log n)$ holds (see \refC{cor:breaks}).

 Turning to the details, set~$q:=1-p$ for brevity.
 As discussed, in the `dense' case $pqn\gg \log{n}$ the maximum degree $\Delta=\Delta(\Gnp)$ is known to satisfy the asymptotic behavior~\eqref{eq:deg:center:pto}; see also Proposition~\ref{prop:max_deg_dense}.
 Since the degree variance is asymptotically~$pqn$, in concrete words the limit~\eqref{eq:deg:center:pto} says that `the maximum degree typically deviates from the mean degree by~$\sqrt{2 \log n}$ standard deviations'.
 Our first main result shows that this strong concentration assertion in fact holds for all maximum rooted tree extension~counts. \begin{theorem}[Maximum for general trees, dense case] Fix a rooted tree~$T$, with root degree~$a$.
 If~$pqn \gg \log n$, then